NottCurious/discord-bot-template/README.md

 ## Tips, Suggestions and Rules
 1. Every folder that contains code which contributes to the bot **MUST** have a `__init__.py` file.
+2. Fill out `default-config.yaml` and rename it to `config.yaml`
-2. Use `black` as a handy formatter to format your code.
+3. Use `black` as a handy formatter to format your code.
 ```
 # Windows
 pip install black